BlueBrain/BioExplorer/ARCHITECTURE.md

 ### Modular design

 Modular design is a methodology that subdivides a framework into littler parts called modules, which can be freely made, changed, supplanted or traded between various frameworks.
-In the case of [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns), the philosophy is "Write code that is easy to replace, not easy to extend".
-In that context, modularity is at the component level.
-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) makes extensive use of the class factory pattern to create objects for the selected implementations.
+In the case of _BBBE_, the philosophy is "Write code that is easy to replace, not easy to extend".
+In that context, modularity is at the component level. _BBBE_ makes extensive use of the class factory pattern to create objects for the selected implementations.

 The design was initially inspired by the [Sol-R](https://github.com/favreau/Sol-R) rendering engine that allows multiple engines ([CUDA](https://developer.nvidia.com/cuda-toolkit) and [OpenCL](https://www.khronos.org/opencl/)) to deliver interactive visualization of scientific data using the ray-tracing technique.

 ### Distributed architecture

 In the context of large scale rendering, computation is usually distributed on many nodes, when the visualization and interaction with the system still has to be performed from a single machine.
-For that reason, [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) is built upon a distributed architecture that allows all client components (python scripts, UI widgets, etc) to be run on separate machines.
+For that reason, _BBBE_ is built upon a distributed architecture that allows all client components (python scripts, UI widgets, etc) to be run on separate machines.

 ### Abstraction

 The abstraction layer defines the interface to every element that can be used by the various engines in the system.
 The abstraction was put at the lowest possible level where the compromise between execution speed and code duplication was found acceptable.
-Regarding the geometry, and for the sake of memory consumption, [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) currently uses abstract data structures that are identical to the ones used by the underlying rendering engines ([OSPRay](https://github.com/ospray/ospray) and [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix)).
-This could vary in the future as new engines are added, but in this particular case of the geometry, and since it can be massive in the context of the Blue Brain project, the design decision was to force the engines to adapt to the definition of the abstract objects used by [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns).
+Regarding the geometry, and for the sake of memory consumption, _BBBE_ currently uses abstract data structures that are identical to the ones used by the underlying rendering engines ([OSPRay](https://github.com/ospray/ospray) and [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix)).
+This could vary in the future as new engines are added, but in this particular case of the geometry, and since it can be massive in the context of the Blue Brain project, the design decision was to force the engines to adapt to the definition of the abstract objects used by _BBBE_.

 ### Properties

-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) objects holding a list of properties that are mapped by name to a supported C++ type.
+_BBBE_ objects holding a list of properties that are mapped by name to a supported C++ type.
 This mechanism is used at every level of the software in order to facilitate the exposure of internal objects to the external API.

 ### Core components

 #### Blue Brain Brayns

 The initialization of the system involves command line parsing, engine creation, plug-in loading, data loading and setup of input devices.
-Command line parameters provide options about the application itself, the geometry and the renderer.
-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) creates the scene using built-in and plug-in provided loaders.
+Command line parameters provide options about the application itself, the geometry and the renderer. _BBBE_ creates the scene using built-in and plug-in provided loaders.

 #### Parameter manager